Overview

 These user tests demonstrated that our iterative work had translated the first prototype into a fully functional system.
 Users reported that the prototype felt easy to use, with the average completion time or a trial being just under 10 minutes, compared to the benchmark set by a team member of 8:30 minutes.

 In our post-use-evaluation interviews, we found that users created their own rules.
 One tester attempted to collect as many waypoints as possible in the shortest amount of time, Others enjoyed the exploratory aspects of the game.
 The game had become accessible and friendlier to any kind of playstyle.
-It provided the second valuable insight of the project: Implicit game mechanics means you can make your own rules.

 Users also reported that our second iteration felt much more rewarding.
 By adding the overview, they felt a sense of progression and desire to continue playing.